xantheT/CS147-Group-Github/README.md

 $ git pull https://github.com/simonzheng/CS147-Group-Github.git (to have updated everything) (can be done at any time) make your changes locally

-$ git add -u <filename> (any time you create a new file (or edit one that already exists), add that file so git can track it) (-u flag stands for update)
+$ git add -u <filename> (any time you edit a file that already exists), add that file so git can track it) (-u flag stands for update)
+        - if you are just adding a new file, then same command but without '-u'

 $ git commit -m "your commit message"    - to commit your changes